Yvonne Poitras Pratt in ceremony with Treaty 7 Elders at the 2011 Aboriginal Graduation community event at the University of Calgary.

 • Integrating technology in education

-• Adult education and community development
+• Adult learning and community development

 • Scholarship of teaching and learning